Ph.D., ASME Fellow, NAI Fellow

 Office: EMS 1225

-Professor Chen’s research excellence was recognized by the election to the National Academy of Inventors (NAI) in 2016, the 2016 International Association of Advanced Materials (IAAM) Medal, the UWM Distinguished Professorship (2015), 2015 Inaugural Regent Scholar of UW System, the 2014 UWM Research Foundation Senior Faculty Research Award, an elected Fellow of American Society of Mechanical Engineers (ASME) in 2013, an Excellence in Engineering Faculty Fellow in Nanotechnology at the UWM in 2013, the 2008 Graduate School/UWM Foundation Research Award, and the 2012 UWM College of Engineering & Applied Science (CEAS) Research Excellence Award.
-His research has also been featured several times as the UWM front page and widely reported by Chemical & Engineering News , ASEE magazine PRISM , US News , Frost & Sullivan , Science Daily , PhysOrg , Photonics Online , Nanowerk , Bio-Medicine , EurekAlert , Nanotechnology Now , and the A to Z of Nanotechnology.
+Professor Chen’s research and innovation excellence was recognized by the election to the National Academy of Inventors (NAI) in 2016, the 2016 International Association of Advanced Materials (IAAM) Medal, the UWM Distinguished Professorship (2015), 2015 Inaugural Regent Scholar of UW System, the 2014 UWM Research Foundation Senior Faculty Research Award, an elected Fellow of American Society of Mechanical Engineers (ASME) in 2013, an Excellence in Engineering Faculty Fellow in Nanotechnology at the UWM in 2013, the 2008 Graduate School/UWM Foundation Research Award, and the 2012 UWM College of Engineering & Applied Science (CEAS) Research Excellence Award.
+His research has also been featured several times on the UWM front page and widely reported by NSF Science Nation, Chemical & Engineering News , ASEE magazine PRISM , US News , Frost & Sullivan , Science Daily , PhysOrg , Photonics Online , Nanowerk , Bio-Medicine , EurekAlert , Nanotechnology Now , and the A to Z of Nanotechnology.
 He has been invited by Royal Society of Chemistry (RSC) Chemistry World to comment on a sensor paper published in Nature Chemistry.
-He has also been interviewed by Scientific American on ozone production from magician and stunt artist David Blaine’s performance of standing atop a pillar in the West Village for three days while being subject to constant high voltage electricity.
+He has also been interviewed by Scientific American on ozone production from magician and stunt artist David Blaine’s performance of standing atop a pillar in the West Village for three days while being subjected to constant high voltage electricity.
+His recent research on real-time water sensors has attracted significant attention from federal governments to major corporations, and has been featured by the NSF Science Nation and the AIChE CEP Magazine.

 Professor Chen is currently the Specialty Chief Editor of Nanoenergy Technologies and Materials Section of Frontiers in Energy Research, and an Editorial Board Member of Scientific Reports (Nature Publishing Group) and Open Journal of Applied Biosensor.
 He served as an Editorial Board Member of Dataset Papers in Materials Science from 2012 to 2014 and The Open Plasma Physics Journal from 2008 to 2010.
 He also serves on the ASME Nanoengineering for Energy and Sustainability (NEES) steering committee.
 He is a frequent reviewer for over 100 international journals, including Nature Communications, Nano Letters, Angew.
 Chem.
 Int.
-Ed., Advanced Materials, Journal of the American Chemical Society (JACS), ACS Nano, Energy & Environmental Science, and Applied Physics Letter.
+Ed., Advanced Materials, Journal of the American Chemical Society (JACS), ACS Nano, Energy & Environmental Science, Chemical Society Reviews, and Applied Physics Letter.
 He has been invited to write Perspective and Review Articles for several journals (e.g., Chem.
 Soc.
 Rev., JPCL, JMCA, Nanoscale, ABC, and Electroanalysis).
-He has also been invited to review proposals for funding agencies worldwide, including the United States (e.g., NSF, DOE, USDA, and Army Research Office), European Union (ESF), Germany (DFG), United Kingdom (The Royal Society), Canada, Netherlands, Portugal, Sweden, Korea, and Singapore.
-Professor Chen has been invited to give talks (~90 times) at various universities worldwide, industries, and technical conferences, with the most recent ones at the 2016 European Advanced Materials Congress, Materials Research Society (MRS) Fall Meeting 2014, the 249th ACS National Meeting (2015), and the TMS Annual Meeting (2015).
-He has organized and co-organized a number of symposia on “Nanomaterials for Energy and Environmental Applications” at the ASME International Mechanical Engineering Congress and Exposition and the American Association for Aerosol Research (AAAR) Annual Conference (sponsored by NSF).
+He has also been invited to review proposals for funding agencies worldwide, including the United States (e.g., NSF, DOE, USDA, NIEHS, and Army Research Office), European Union (ESF), Germany (DFG), United Kingdom (The Royal Society), Canada, Netherlands, Portugal, Sweden, Korea, and Singapore.
+Professor Chen has been invited to give talks (over 110 times) at various universities worldwide, industries, and technical conferences, with the most recent ones at the Materials Research Society (MRS) Fall Meeting 2017, the ACS National Meeting (2017), the ECS National Meeting (2017), the AVS National Meeting (2017), MRS Spring Meeting 2018, the Telluride Science Research Conference (TSRC) on Molecular Engineering of Water (2018), and the Welch Foundation Conference on Water Science and Technology (2018).
+He served on the organizing committee for the 2017 NSF I/UCRC National Meeting, and has organized and co-organized a number of symposia on “Nanomaterials for Energy and Environmental Applications” at the ASME International Mechanical Engineering Congress and Exposition and the American Association for Aerosol Research (AAAR) Annual Conference (sponsored by NSF).

 Professor Chen has taught several undergraduate and graduate courses on nanotechnology, nanomaterials, nanodevices, nanomanufacturing, and experimentation.
 He has developed three new nanotechnology courses (one graduate and two undergraduate/graduate), one of which was funded by the NSF Nanotechnology Undergraduate Education (NUE) program.
-He has mentored 40 graduate students, postdocs, and visiting scholars.
-He also has mentored 40 undergraduate researchers from UWM and other universities/colleges (e.g., University of Minnesota, University of Southern California, Rice University, Oregon State University, Alverno College, and Beloit College) and 9 high school students.
+He has mentored 50 graduate students, postdocs, and visiting scholars.
+He also has mentored over 50 undergraduate researchers from UWM and other universities/colleges (e.g., MIT, Cornell University, Yale University, University of California-San Diego, University of Minnesota, University of Wisconsin-Madison, University of Southern California, Rice University, Oregon State University, Alverno College, and Beloit College) and 12 high school students.
 Notably, eight of his former Ph.D. students or postdocs are now faculty members at Universities in the US or China.
 One of his Research Experience for Undergraduate (REU) students, Ben Hansen, received the prestigious NSF Graduate Research Fellowship to pursue his graduate studies after the REU experience.
-Four out of five high school students have received awards for their science projects mentored by Professor Chen.
+Four high school students have received awards for their science projects mentored by Professor Chen.

-Professor Chen currently serves as the Director of the NSF-funded Water Equipment and Policy (WEP) I/UCRC, which brings together fifteen industrial/government members with an annual membership fee to fund pre-competitive research ideas in four thrust areas: materials, sensors and devices, systems, and policy.
+Professor Chen currently serves as the Director of the NSF-funded Water Equipment and Policy (WEP) I/UCRC, which brings together eighteen industrial/government members with an annual membership fee nearly $1,000,000 to fund pre-competitive research ideas in four thrust areas: materials, sensors and devices, systems, and policy.
 The WEP research center serves as a catalyst for synergizing the region’s assets to create the next generation of products and processes to advance the water industry.
-The center membership has nearly tripled over the last few years under his leadership.
-Under Chen’s leadership, WEP has grown from 5 to more than 15 members and has generated over $9 million to fund its research.
-WEP is well on its way to fulfilling its mission of becoming the recognized leader producing new, breakthrough water technologies in the marketplace, as well as information for policy makers to improve global water quality.
-Professor
+Under Professor Chen’s leadership, WEP membership has tripled, growing from 5 to 18 members, and WEP has generated over $9 million to fund its research.
+WEP is well on its way to fulfilling its mission of becoming the recognized leader producing new, breakthrough water technologies in the marketplace, as well as information for policy makers to improve global water quality and economy.
+Because of his successful leadership in the WEP and his leading role in developing real-time water sensors, Prof. Chen was among less than 200 invitees to attend the first-ever White House Water Summit in March 2016.

-Professor Chen is the founder of NanoAffix Science, LLC (NAFX, http://www.nanoaffix.com/ ), which is a limited liability company organized in the State of Wisconsin.
-The NAFX corporate mission is to successfully commercialize nanotechnologies invented in Professor Chen’s research lab at UWM to produce sensor products with significant technical performance advantages, improved economic benefits, enhanced customer well-being, and general public safety improvements for our society.
-NAFX has received research grants from both the National Science Foundation small business innovation research (SBIR) program, the State of Wisconsin Department of Commerce, and the UW-Extension Ideadvance Grant program for its prototype product development work and customer discovery.
-NAFX has also received investments from A. O. Smith Corporation, Badger Meter, and Baker Manufacturing.
+Professor Chen is the founder of NanoAffix Science, LLC (NAFX, http://www.nanoaffix.com/), which is a limited liability company organized in the State of Wisconsin.
+The NAFX’s corporate mission is to successfully commercialize nanotechnologies invented in Professor Chen’s research lab at UWM to produce sensor products with significant technical performance advantages, improved economic benefits, enhanced customer well-being, and general public safety improvements for our society.
+NAFX has received research grants from the National Science Foundation small business innovation research (SBIR) program, the National Institute of Environmental Health Sciences (NIEHS) small business technology transfer (STTR) program, the State of Wisconsin Department of Commerce, and the UW-Extension Ideadvance Grant program for its prototype product development work and customer discovery.
+NAFX has also received equity investments from A. O. Smith Corporation, Badger Meter, and Baker Manufacturing.
 NAFX is a recipient of the 2016 Wisconsin Innovation Award.
-In 2017, NAFX is scheduled to introduce its first commercial product of handheld device for real-time lead ion detection in water.
+NAFX is scheduled to introduce its first commercial product of handheld device for real-time lead ion detection in drinking water in the near future.